1981 Committee Of Management – (L to R) Sonny Houpapa, Jack Wooster, Garry Houpapa, Lily Kilgour, Moari Matena

 In September 2012 a 36 ha block on the south-west boundary of the incorporation was purchased.
 This block was part of the original Rangitoto Tuhua 74 Block but was more recently owned by the McGuinesses who used to lease the Koromiko and Moti blocks.

 In 2012 Andrew Martin resigned and was replaced by Kaike Kereopa the following year.
 In 2014 Alan Cockle retired and Richard Burgess took his place.
 At the 2015 Annual General Meeting Jonathon Kilgour and Andrew Martin replaced Traci Houpapa and Kaike Kereopa.
-Long serving (28 years) committee member Vonda Houpapa retired in 2016 with Donna Tuwhangai elected to fill the vacancy.
+Long serving (28 years) committee member Vonda Houpapa retired in 2016 with Donna Tuwhangai - an associate member of the Committee of Management - was elected to fill the vacancy.

 This video featuring Graeme Murray, former Hikurangi Station farm manager, was filmed in June 2012 during the stock audit.
 The weather was cold and wet!
 The opening voiceover says Graeme was there from the mid 1980s to the late 1990s - NOT - it was the mid 1970s to the late 1980s.
 The 'Uncle Jack' he refers to is John Seymour Wooster who was the chairman from 1958 - 1990.